cc-jalvarez/counterfactual-situation-testing/README.md

 Finally, the scripts analysis_< > contain the additional analysis (e.g., relevant figures) performed on the < > case.
 Results fall within the results/ folder.
 Different runs (in terms of parameter runs) are stored in specific folders.

+*Notes:*

+- See the *eeamo2023* branch for the code specific to the conference paper; new experiments for a future journal version will start soon.

-The folder scm_models contains an abstract class for structural causal models as well as an example class for the loan application scenario.
-Ignore this folder as it is not used in the current implementation.
+- The folder scm_models contains an abstract class for structural causal models as well as an example class for the loan application scenario; ignore this folder as it is not used in the current implementation.